-Note: The APM 2500 and the APM 5000 do not have AUX ports and they currently do not support any modems.
+Note: The APM 2500 and the APM 5000 do not have AUX ports, but they support modem card adapters and serial card adapters.

 Power Management Support

 The AlterPath Manager supports AlterPath Power Management (PM) devices that are connected to devices managed by the APM.
 This feature allows you to create new Intelligent Power Distribution Units (IPDUs) and manage IPDUs through the APM.
 The APM also allows you to control the outlets of any IPDU and associate IPDU outlets with specific consoles on a device managed by the APM.